Lease-to-Own Trucks: Costs, Red Flags, Driver Reviews & Solutions

 • $150–$300 weekly

-This money is not yours — and many drivers report:
+This money is not really yours to control — and many drivers report:

 “They tell you it’s your maintenance fund, but you still need their approval to use your own money.”
 (Reddit, r/Truckers)

-Breakdowns can also put drivers out of service while payments keep going.
+Meanwhile, breakdowns can put drivers out of service even though the payments keep going.

 4. Insurance Costs